STANDARDS OF EXCELLENCE

 D. Entries must be fully paid for or they will not be accepted unless prior arangement is made with the office.

-E. Horses or ponies with pending registration may be shown if the exhibitor has a signed statement from the office proving registration has been applied for.
+E. Horses or ponies with pending registration may be shown if the exhibitor has a statement/email from the office proving registration has been applied for.

 F. Exhibitors must be aware of the AMR* show rules.